 CISA's services are available at no cost to state and local government officials and private sector election infrastructure partners.
-All services are available upon request and are strictly voluntary and confidential; CISA only provides services when requested and does not disclose which stakeholders it works with.
+All services are available upon request and are strictly voluntary; CISA only provides services when requested and does not disclose with which stakeholders it works.

 Key areas of our services are included in the links below:

 - Cybersecurity Assessments, such as Cyber Hygiene Scanning, Risk and Vulnerability Assessment, and Cyber Resilience Reviews.

 - Detection and Prevention, such as Cyber Threat Hunting and Enhanced Cyber Services.

-- Information Sharing and Awareness, such as National Cyber Awareness System alerts and advisories, and the Homeland Security Information Network portal.
+- Information Sharing and Awareness, such as the National Cyber Awareness System alerts and advisories, and the Homeland Security Information Network portal.

 - Training and Career Development, including CISA’s election security trainings, and National Initiative for Cybersecurity Careers and Studies Catalog.